zenstackhq/zenstack-docs/blog/find-user/index.md

 I attended another Node.js event where I arrived early even though I knew people generally don't come on time for such events.

-Since there weren't many attendees present, one of the organizers named Toms had a conversation with me.
+Since there weren't many attendees present, Thomas, one of the organizers, had a conversation with me.
 When he heard that I’m working on ZenStack, instead of giving me any feedback, he directly asked “would you like to give a talk about ZenStack after the main speaker?”
 Despite being surprised, I agreed and gave my first public talk about ZenStack:

 ![lighting-talk](https://user-images.githubusercontent.com/16688722/222949794-faa37023-cbd4-48e8-96a4-b91d46d8c9ed.png)